bl-downey/Adv-Intro-ML/Stock_Price_Predictor/README.md

 ### Baseline Models
 Simple Moving Average:

 The SMA was calculated as the the mean of the closing stock prices over a given window.
+This algorithm predicted buy when the mean began to increase, and sell when the mean began to decrease.
+This method was not very effective as it always lagged behind the actual stock price.

 Exponential Moving Average:

 The EMA was calculated once and updated with each new stock closing price value.
 The initial calculation of the EMA used previous days stock closing prices, a variable beta and the mean of the data.
 The update calculation simply used the existing EMA, beta and the new closing price value.
+The buying and selling of the stock saw little improvement with this method versus the previous, this is because the exponential nature of the method gave better trend lines for a buy and sell predictor.

 Crossover:

 The crossover strategy was a simple implementation of predicting buy, sell or hold of a stock.
-It used the values of SMA for a given day.
-This method predicted buy if the previous days fast moving average (fSMA) was less than the previous days slow moving average (sSMA) AND the new days fSMA was greater than the new days sSMA.
+It used two averages, a fast moving and a slow moving average, which either of these averages could be SMA or EMA.
+This method predicted buy if the previous days fast moving average (fSMA or fEMA) was less than the previous days slow moving average (sSMA or sEMA) AND the new days fSMA/fEMA was greater than the new days sSMA/sEMA.
 Visualizing that, it predicts buy if the stock is on the rise, and sell if the stock is on the fall, but never is able to predict buy or sell when the stock is truly at the valley or peak of the market.

 ### More Complex Models